 The Mendelssohn Fragments Melodic Intervals Cipher is constructed from the melodic intervals of the Clarinet solos that begin with the A-flat and E-flat major Mendelssohn fragments.
 Of the three Clarinet solos that begin with Mendelssohn quotations, the first and third contain identical sequential melodic intervals.
 Those numbers are significant because they may be combined to form thirteen (13), the Roman numeral assigned to this movement.
 A melodic interval represents the difference between two adjacent notes in a melody.
 Only intervals greater than a unison were considered for the purposes of this sequential melodic interval analysis.
 Put another way, only melodic intervals between different notes were considered, a feature common to certain types of ciphers where redundancies are eliminated.

-Another cryptographic intersection between the Enigma Theme and the Mendelssohn fragments as that they both encipher the phrase “See Abba.”
+Another cryptographic intersection between the Enigma Theme and the Mendelssohn fragments is that they both encipher the phrase “See Abba.”
 This particular cipher is a phonetic anagram built on the four note letters of the Mendelssohn quotation in A-flat major.
 The first and second Mendelssohn quotations in A flat major consist of four notes: C, B-flat, and two A-flats.
-The letters for theses four note (C, B, A, and A) may be rearranged anagrammatically to form CABA.
+The letters for these four note (C, B, A, and A) may be rearranged anagrammatically to form CABA.
 This reordering permits the phonetic reading “See Abba.”
-Elgar’s affinity for phonetic spellings is thoroughly documented by his personal correspondence, for for this reason a phonetic interpretation of CABA as “See Abba” is amply justified.
+Elgar’s affinity for phonetic spellings is thoroughly documented by his personal correspondence, for this reason, a phonetic interpretation of CABA as “See Abba” is amply justified.

 Why would Elgar encode a reference to seeing God the Father in Variation XIII?
 The explanation is provided by a famous photographic negative of the Turin Shroud first captured by Secondo Pia in May 1898, five months before Elgar began to work openly on the Enigma Variations.
-In the process of the developing the first photographic glass plates of the Turin Shroud in a dark room, Pia made the remarkable discovery that the Turin Shroud is itself a photographic negative.
-A negative of a negative is a positive, so the image on Pia’s photographic negative unveiled for the first time a remarkably detailed image of a crucified man that many Catholic believe is the body of Christ.
-Pia was so shocked by his discovery that he almost dropped the photographic glass plate as the image emerged during the process of developing.
+While developing the first photographic glass plates of the Turin Shroud in a darkroom, Pia made the remarkable discovery that the Turin Shroud is itself a photographic negative.
+A negative of a negative is a positive, so the image on Pia’s photographic negative unveiled for the first time a detailed positive image of a crucified man that many Catholic believe is the body of Christ.
+Pia was so shocked by his discovery that he almost dropped the photographic glass plate.

 The efficacy of the “See Abba” Mendelssohn Cipher is confirmed by a companion cryptogram in the Enigma Theme that encodes the identical phrase using the same letters.
 In a remarkable convergence, the four note letters of the A-flat Mendelssohn fragments are an anagram of the Enigma Theme’s ABA’C structure.
 When read phonetically in reverse, the Enigma Theme’s ABA’C structure sounds like “See Abba.”
 It is remarkable that the “C ABA” Cipher contained in the Enigma Theme’s structure is also present in the four-note Mendelssohn quotations in A-flat major.
 According to Elgar’s Roman Catholic faith, the central person of the Trinity is God the Father.
 So the A-flat Mendelssohn fragment encodes not only the four structural components of the Enigma Theme but also a revealing phrase that hints at the divine inspiration behind the Enigma Variations and the secret friend memorialized in Variation XIII.